argyee/cube_connect/README.md

 # Cube Connect

-A multi-player strategy board game built with React, Node.js, and Socket.IO.
+A multiplayer strategy board game built with React, Node.js, and Socket.IO.
+Supports 2-6 players with customizable win conditions and game settings.

 ## Overview

-Cube Connect is a turn-based strategy game where players place and move cubes on a grid while maintaining connectivity.
-The goal is to create a line of N cubes (configurable) in any direction.
+Cube Connect is a turn-based strategy game where players place and move cubes on a 20×20 grid while maintaining connectivity.
+The goal is to create a line of N cubes (configurable, default 4) in any direction.

+### Game Features

+- **2-6 Players**: Flexible player count for different game experiences
+- **Local & Online Multiplayer**: Play hot-seat locally or create online rooms with friends
+- **Customizable Settings**: Adjust win condition (4-6), cubes per player (8-20), and player count
+- **Turn Timer**: Optional timer with host control in multiplayer games
+- **Real-time Features**: Live cursor positions, emote reactions, and instant updates
+- **Auto-Reconnect**: Seamless reconnection if disconnected during a game
+- **Session Persistence**: Rejoin your last room after closing the browser

 ### Game Rules